python/mypy/mypyc/doc/differences_from_python.rst

 The last line is essentially equivalent to this Python code when compiled::

-    if not isinstance(y, x):
+    if not isinstance(y, str):
         raise TypeError(...)
     x = y

+In interpreted mode ``cast`` does not perform a runtime type check.

 Native classes
 --------------

 Native classes behave differently from Python classes.
-See TODO for more information.
+See :ref:`native-classes` for the details.

 Primitive types
 ---------------